arajmaharjan/WOU-CIS-Cousework/README.md

 * How microservices scale (both organizationally and physically)
 * Securing microservices

-You can find my liner work progression with commit messages for this course at: https://github.com/wou-cs/hw02-improving-test-coverage-for-wolfit-arajmaharjan
+You can find my linear work progression with commit messages for this course at: https://github.com/wou-cs/hw02-improving-test-coverage-for-wolfit-arajmaharjan

 ### IS301 - Information Systems Automattion
 This course provides an overview of automation for linux based cloud platforms.
 Advanced shell programming techniques are introduced and practiced.